 I haven’t been out to Camp Mackall in a bit and understand that they’ve changed a few of the obstacles but overall the course remains the same.
-We would walk a class thru the course in the morning before the candidates ran it in the afternoon.
+We would walk a class through the course in the morning before the candidates ran it in the afternoon.
 The cadre would explain how each obstacle had to be negotiated.
 If a candidate asked for a demonstration, the cadre member assigned to each group would correctly demonstrate how each obstacle needed to be done.
 Of course, there were always a few wise guys in every class that would ask the cadre to demonstrate each one.
 When that happened, my answer was, “since there is some confusion here, each one of you will now attempt the obstacle on your own.
 If there aren’t any questions, we’ll move on to the next one.”
-It didn’t take long for the candidates to realize that it was best served by them to save their energy for the course itself.
+It didn’t take long for the candidates to realize that it was best to save their energy for the course itself.

 My buddy Doug P. had the wild idea of making the candidates do it with rucks.
 Go figure.
 So one evening to test out his idea, he ran Nasty Nick in the dark with a 45-lb. ruck.
 And he completed it.
 But the command element at the time decided (and wisely so) that it was best to leave the candidates running it as it was designed.

-This article was originally published on SpecialOperations.com
+This article was originally published in 2017.